Subify

 1. Predictable Income

 You can pretty much predict your company’s income on a monthly basis with a subscription model.
 Subscription services sell a single product with a guaranteed price, and in return, they guarantee that the buyer will receive their chosen item at their desired frequency.
 This is unlike a website that lists hundreds or thousands of items whose popularity can change depending on a variety of factors.
-It’s been the biggest motive for many people to convert, knowing that it’s the best factor to weigh when it comes to determining the pros and cons of the subscription model on Shopify in unstable markets.
+It’s been the biggest motive for many people to convert, knowing that it’s the best factor to weigh when it comes to determining the pros and cons of the subscription models on Shopify in unstable markets.

 2. Customer Loyalty